Exercise 3: Assessing Accessibility to Vaccination Services#

 Background#

 Following your analysis of measles incidence rates per district, the Ministry of Health now wants to identify which populations have limited access to vaccination services.
-In this exercise, you will use the OpenRouteService (ORS) tools developed by HeiGIT to model accessibility and determine how many people live beyond a reasonable travel distance from a vaccination point.
+In this exercise, you will learn a simplified approach on how to model accessibility and determine how many people live beyond a reasonable travel distance from a vaccination point.

 Available Data#